 Note that you can also use the finger greeting with your own cat.
 For example, if you're on the phone and kitty walks by, you can extend a finger for him to rub—sort of like giving someone a quick but reassuring pat on the back.

-If kitty accepts your finger or hand, you can try petting her.
-Remember to always ask the humans of the household if and how kitty likes to be petted.
-Proceed slowly and be prepared to stop if kitty doesn’t seem to be receptive.
-Watch her body language; that’s her way of saying “yes” or “no”—and note that it can quickly change from “yes” to “no.” Fixed stares are one common way that cats signal that they’re reaching their petting limit.
+If the kitty accepts your finger or hand, you can try petting her.
+Remember to always ask the humans of the household if and how the kitty likes to be petted.
+Proceed slowly, and be prepared to stop if the kitty doesn't seem to be receptive.
+Watch her body language; that's her way of saying "yes" or "no"—and note that it can quickly change from "yes" to "no." Fixed stares are one common way that cats signal that they're reaching their petting limit.

 Greeting a Shy Cat

-Gentle play, at arm’s length, and employed judiciously, can often be an effective ice-breaker with a shy or fearful cat.
-As usual, try to first find out kitty’s preferences from a knowledgeable human.
+Gentle play, at arm's length, and employed judiciously can often be an effective ice-breaker with a shy or fearful cat.
+As usual, try to first find out the kitty's preferences from a knowledgeable human.
 Does she like to play?
 Does she have any favorite games or playing styles?